AuthorCarpentry/FSCI-2018/04-dynamic.md

 3. Close the file `insert_4a_dates.R`

 Another section of the exercise file that can be populated by the computer is the number of journals in the *DOAJ Seal* dataset.
-Let's replace manually composed text with computer code!
+Let's replace manually-composed text with computer code!

 1. Open the file `insert_4a_jnls.txt`
 2. Copy the code into the **Data being collected** section of the exercise file, making it the first sentence.
 3. Close the file `insert_4a_jnls.txt`

 Save the changes to the exercise file and knit to HTML and Word.
-Can you find where the dynamic-generated inline text now appears?
+Can you find the dynamically-generated inline text now?

 ## Auto-generate bibliography files

 Have you wondered why the YAML in the exercise file contains two separate bibliography files (`oajournals.bib` and `packages.bib`)?
 Why not make one concatenated file?

-The reason for the two files is that some of the references cited in the report represent `R` packages used to generate the report.
-These are continually updated in the [The Comprehensive R Archive Network, CRAN](https://cran.r-project.org/).
+The reason for the two files is that some of the references cited in our reproducible report represent `R` packages used to generate the report. `R` packages are continually updated in the [The Comprehensive R Archive Network, CRAN](https://cran.r-project.org/).
 If we manually maintained the bibliography file we'd be editing it continually to reflect the new version of any `R` package we use.

-Alternatively, we can use the `write_bib.R` function in `knitr` to dynamically generate a `packages.bib` file for all the packages referenced in the report.
+Alternatively, we can use the `write_bib.R` function in `knitr` to dynamically generate a `packages.bib` file for all the `R` packages referenced in the report.
 This more powerful and efficient form of literature programming provides certainty that the references are always up-to-date!

-In this exercise, let's add the citation for the `rorcid` package that we'll be using later on in this lesson.
+In this exercise, let's add the citation for the `DT` and the  `rorcid` packages that we'll be using later on in this lesson.

-1. Open `packages.bib` file to see that it currently does not include a citation for`rorcid`.
+1. Open `packages.bib` file to see that it currently does not include a citation for `DT` or `rorcid`.
 Close that file.
-2. Open the script file `write_bib.R` and on the third line -- the one that starts with `write_bib(c("tidyverse"...)` add "`rorcid`" in quotes to the list.
+2. Open the script file `write_bib.R` and on the third line -- the one that starts with `write_bib(c("tidyverse"...)` add `DT` and `rorcid`, each in quotes, to the list of packages you want references for.
 3. Save the changes to `write_bib.R`
 4. Select all of the code in  `write_bib.R` with your mouse.
 Once it is all highlighted, press `command+enter` to execute the code.
 You can watch the code run in your console window.
-5. Open `packages.bib` file again to see that it now includes a citation for`rorcid`.
-Close that file.
+5. Open `packages.bib` file once again to see that it now includes a citation for the `DT` and `rorcid` packages we'll be using in a bit.
+Close that file and put a smiley sticky on your laptop to signify happiness.

 ## Building in User Interaction (Part 1)